 Similarly, while involving a discipline of presence and attentiveness, growth in contemplative prayer depends on waiting for the invisible God to teach us the ways in which his presence in us and in the world can be perceived and acknowledged.

 This can be learnt at the school of two masters of wonder, interiority and silence, Vilhelm Hammershøi (1864-1916). and Marc Chagall (1887-1985).

 Hammershøi is known for the stillness of his subdued interiors and portraits; Chagall for his consummate understanding of colours and the deep emotional resonance of his dreamlike scenes.
 They seem worlds apart and yet both visualize the power of interiority especially when, as with Chagall, we attend to eros, suffering, and exile.

-This day course will involve a mix of learning through the visual arts and practical sessions on contemplative prayer.
+This day course with Fr Luigi Gioia (bio below) will involve a mix of learning through the visual arts and practical sessions on contemplative prayer.